Attendance and Holiday in Term Time

 It is important that you and your child/ children develop a positive attitude to school attendance and punctuality so that they do not miss out on the opportunities at school.
 These qualities of reliability are also important in adult life.

 Poor attendance disrupts a child’s education.
-This causes a lack of continuity and progression in school work and can establish patterns of behaviour which may lead to long-term truancy.
+This causes a lack of continuity and progression in schoolwork and can establish patterns of behaviour which may lead to long-term truancy.
+Missing school prevents children from building essential learning blocks of skills and knowledge and prevents them from making educational links leading to poor progression and anxiety.

 Your child's progress